 Do kids have to have snacks?

 No, not all kids need snacks.
 I know kids who slept 12-14 hours a night.
 That only left them 10-12 hours of being awake each day.
-They didn’t need a snack!
+They didn’t need a snack in their meal schedule!

 Other kids sleep only 9-10 hours.
-Those kids are awake a lot longer and therefore, they may need several snacks.
+Those kids are awake a lot longer and therefore, they may need several snacks included in their meal schedule.

 What about if your child is super hangry?

 My philosophy as a mom is “survival first.”
 I never let my kids get hungry when we are on an airplane, at an important event, or other things like that.
-I love having some shelf-stable snacks in my purse for moments like those.
+I love having some shelf-stable snacks in my purse for moments like those, which are outside of our typical meal schedule.

 Sometimes the kids just can’t make it to dinner.
 They are fighting and hurting each other.
 It’s clear they are “starving”.
 So I give them some veggies.
 Veggies before dinner won’t usually wreck their appetite, but it will help them make it to dinner.
 All depends on your situation though.